niekwit/damid-seq/docs/usage.rst

     genome: hg38
     ensembl_genome_build: 110
     plasmid_fasta: none # Path to plasmid fasta file with sequences to be removed
-    fusion_genes: ENSG00000100644,ENSG00000116016 # Genes from these proteins will be removed from the analysis
+    fusion_genes:
-    bowtie2:
+        genes: ENSG00000100644,ENSG00000116016 # Ensembl gene IDs for genes to be masked from the fasta file
-        extra: ""
+        feature_to_mask: "exon" # Gene feature to mask from the fasta file (exon or gene)
     damidseq_pipeline:
         normalization: kde # kde, rpm or rawbins
         binsize: 300